 - Keep both tabs open

 Critical: Preview mode uses cookies.
 If you’re testing in incognito, you need to reconnect preview mode in that window.
+If preview mode itself isn’t working, see our dedicated GTM preview mode troubleshooting guide.

 What Preview Mode Shows You